STAND for Local Council

-By being an elected a member of a council, or local or community board, you’ll be making a positive difference for people and communities for today and into the future.
+By being an elected a member of a Council or Community Board, you’ll be making a positive difference for people and communities for today and into the future.

 Representation is to speak on behalf of individuals and organisations in your community, to act in their best interests, make decisions that consider the needs of both current and future generations.
 It is about fostering a culture of inclusion and belonging and ensuring all voices are heard.